appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/aws.md

 - Linux System Configuration

-Basic familiarity with Linux system configurations and commands is essential since this document will use some linux commands.
+Basic familiarity with Linux system configurations and commands is essential since this document will use linux commands.

 ## Creating an Appcircle Server From the AMI